 As the crisis unfolds, investor confidence wanes due to rising non-performing loans, triggering a flight of GD reserves from Asian markets.
 Interest rates for lending to Asia in GD spike, reflecting heightened risk, which raises rates for all GD lending between central banks and pushes up GD bond yields.
 Asian central banks, exhausting their GD reserves, sell GD bonds on secondary markets to gain liquidity and demand GD loans from other countries to defend their pegs.
-This sparks a general bond sell-off, increasing yields in the bond auction mechanism (Section 2, Section 2.2) and generating new GD liquidity system-wide.
-Though this fails to stop the crisis, the liquidity cushions the blow, enabling a softer landing.
+This sparks a general bond sell-off, increasing yields in the bond auction mechanism and generating new GD liquidity system-wide.
+Though this fails to stop the crisis, the additional GD liquidity cushions the blow, enabling a softer landing.
 Pegs collapse, starting with Thailand's baht, followed by other regional currencies.
-Unlike the USD reality, the U.S. raising interest rates in 1997 to control inflation does not affect GD lending, insulating Asian economies from U.S. monetary policy shocks.
+The U.S. raises interest rates in 1997 to control domestic inflation, but this does not have a significant effect on GD lending, insulating Asian economies from U.S. monetary policy shocks.
 The IMF, backed by the G7, provides large GD loans to affected Asian nations, conditioned on austerity measures like high interest rates and budget cuts.
-G7 countries commit GD to these loans instead of buying bonds, prompting further bond sell-offs and raising bond rule yields, which generates more GD liquidity.
-The bursting of Asia's credit bubble drives GD creation through the bond rule, even as the U.S. faces inflation.
+G7 countries commit GD to these loans instead of buying bonds, prompting further bond sell-offs and raising GD bond yields, which generates additional GD liquidity.
+So, the bursting of Asia's credit bubble drives GD creation through the bond rule, even as the U.S. battles domestic inflation.

-4. Comparison with the USD and other currencies
+5. Comparison with the USD and other currencies